pubkey/rxdb/docs-src/replication-graphql.md

 ### RxGraphQLReplicationState

 When you call `myCollection.syncGraphQL()` it returns a `RxGraphQLReplicationState` which can be used to subscribe to events, for debugging or other functions.
-It extends the [RxReplicationState](./replication.md) with some GraphQL specifict methods.
+It extends the [RxReplicationState](./replication.md) with some GraphQL specific methods.

 #### .setHeaders()